cauldronio/cauldron-deployment/README.md

 - It's necessary that you have **Ansible** (~2.8) installed in your computer in order to run the playbooks.
 You can follow [this link](https://docs.ansible.com/ansible/latest/installation_guide/) to find the installation docs.

-  **NOTE**: Ansible works by default with your system's default Python version, but it is possible to change it.
+  **NOTE**: Ansible works by default with your system's default Python version, but the playbooks for Cauldron are prepared for Python 3.
 Anyway, please check your Ansible configuration to be sure about which Python version is being used by executing:
   ```bash
    $ ansible --version
   ```